OSINTI4L/cupidcr4wl/README.md

   -u USERNAME       Enter a username or multiple usernames (separated by commas) to search.

-  --export-results  Search results will be exported to a text file named 'cc_results.txt'.
+  --export-results  Search results will be exported to a text file named 'cc_results.txt' in
+                    the current working directory.

   --debug           Debug mode, shows HTTP response codes and check_text/not_found_text
                     matches for each site checked.

   --sites           Print all sites that cupidcr4wl will search.

-  --export-sites    Export the list of sites that cupidcr4wl will search to a file named
+  --export-sites    Export the list of sites that cupidcr4wl will search to a text file
-                    'cc_sitelist.txt' in the current working directory.
+                    named 'cc_sitelist.txt' in the current working directory.
 ```
 2) To perform a search of a username: